Is Researching Your Clients and Prospects a Good Idea?

 What if your clients are government employees?
 Many people are convinced that their government clients simply will not participate.
 While there are instances when they can’t participate in an interview, these situations are rare.
 In reality, government clients respond very much like private sector clients do.

-Up until a few months ago investing in research was a leap of faith.
+Up until a few years ago investing in research was a leap of faith.
 We knew from direct experience that systematic research resulted in smarter strategies and stronger competitive advantages, but we had no way of proving it.
-All that changed with our most recent research study of high growth, high value professional services firms.
+All that changed with our original research study of high growth, high value professional services firms.
 At the last minute we added a question to find out if firms conducted systematic, structured research on their target client groups (client, prospects, potential prospects) — exactly the type of research we are talking about here.

 Frankly, I wasn’t expecting to see much of a relationship between research and bottom line results.
 Boy was I wrong.